ILIAS-eLearning/ILIAS/components/ILIAS/Certificate/README.md

 a migration MUST be executed.
 See the [migration](#migration) chapter for more information.

-Currently only a the newest version of a user certificate will be shown in the GUI.
+Currently only the newest version of a user certificate will be shown in the GUI.
 Previous certificate are also stored in the database, but are not displayed in the GUI.